Skip to content

 # Direct specialist launch — supply launch context every time.

-houmao-mgr project easy instance launch \
+houmao-mgr project agents launch \

 --specialist my-reviewer \